Doylestown

 Things to Do

-Henry Mercer, the 19-century archeologist and industrialist built Doylestown three of its most striking landmarks: Fonthill Castle, a 44-room concrete palace; the Mercer Museum, a six-story repository for pieces that Mercer collected; and Moravian Pottery and Tile Works.
+Henry Mercer was a 19-century archeologist and industrialist who built Doylestown three of its most striking landmarks: Fonthill Castle, the Mercer Museum, and Moravian Pottery and Tile Works.
 All three attractions are worth a visit for history buffs and architecture admirers alike.